-Initiative: Appropriate, Adequate Funding for Advertising the City Was this tax initiative a part of your original plan application \square or a plan amendment \square ?
-Has the ordinance(s) needed to implement this initiative been enacted? \Box Yes \Box No If yes, when was the ordinance enacted?
-November 9, 2015 If no, please describe challenges faced in enacting the related ordinance(s): REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
+Initiative: Appropriate, Adequate Funding for Advertising the City Was this tax initiative a part of your original plan application □ or a plan amendment □ or N/A □ Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☐ No If yes, when was the ordinance enacted?
+November 9, 2015 If no, please describe challenges faced in enacting the related ordinance(s).
+REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
 No revenues will be generated under the proposed ordinance, although, the indirect benefits may assist the City in economic development and long-term possible operation of additional tax revenues to the City.
-(2015) SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements,

-SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
+(2015) SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
+Under the current provisions of Chapter 8 of the West Virginia Code, the City may only expend an